keliankaz/academic-profile/index.md

 ## About me
 <img src="assets/img/me.jpg" alt="my face and rocks">

 I am a Phd candidate at the University of California Santa Cruz working with Emily Brodsky, Thorne Lay and Noah Finnegan.
-I study various problems under the umbrella of earthquake physics, hypothesis testing and forecasting.
+I study various problems under the umbrella of earthquake physics, fault mechanics, data science and earthquake forecasting.

 ## Research